rickylai248/BudgetAssistantProject/README.md

 This is of use to anyone, but it's extremely helpful as a quick and easy tool for people of all ages regardless of their experience of technology/computers to calculate their average expenses and cut down on anything.
-I've always been interested in living a frugal / minimalist lifestyle alongside finance so this will benefit me in cost averaging and budget management.
+I've always been in
+terested in living a frugal / minimalist lifestyle alongside finance so this will benefit me in cost averaging and budget management.